Flirthaus

 // phase-5: training the team

-The other piece to prepare for growth — balance the seesaw of clients ↔ sales team.
+The final piece — balance the seesaw of clients ↔ sales team.
 A standardized training system with lessons and an automated chat simulator.
+"Think flight simulator, but for flirting.
+I wish I was joking."
+They practice with an AI, get reviewed on engagement quality, and learn to handle "pushy" fans before they go live.

-// practice flirting with AI before going live
+// practice flirting with AI before going live — reviewed on engagement quality

 // the-result

 From losing money → $50,000/month in sales.
 With invoice margins, that's $12K–$15K/month in revenue.
-Costs cut.
 Time spent: 0–2 hours per week.